Baruch Chait: Music

 Having been influenced by Shlomo Carlebach, at the age of 16 or 17 Chait began composing Jewish religious melodies.
 Later, in 1975, Chait would go on to collaborate with Carlebach and Abie Rotenberg on an album, Ani Maamin (lit.
 'I Believe').

-In 1967, Chait co-founded a band called The Rabbis' Sons along with Label Sharfman, Itzy Weinberger and Michael Zheutlinall of the bandmates being sons of rabbis.
+In 1967, Chait co-founded a band called The Rabbis' Sons along with Label Sharfman, Itzy Weinberger and Michael Zheutlinall of the bandmates except Zheutlin being sons of rabbis.
 The band's debut album, Hal'lu, featured some of Chait's first compositions, including Rabos Machshovos (lit.
 'Many Are The Thoughts') and Mi Ho-ish (lit.
 'Who Is The Man'), which he adapted from The Book of Psalms.
 The progressive sound that the band produced received a somewhat lukewarm response from Leibowitz due to its folk roots (the band's instruments consisted mostly of guitars, a relatively new innovation for Jewish music of the time) but Chait's father approved.
 Chait later founded Kol Salonika.
 He has since composed hundreds of Jewish religious songs that have wide popularity and appeal, publishing dozens of records.
 He wrote Kol Ha'Olam Kulo while performing for Israel Defense Forces soldiers during the Yom Kippur War.
 The song quickly became an Israeli standard, having been covered by Ofra Haza.
 On February 27, 2022, Chait was inducted with the inaugural class of the Jewish Music Hall of Fame.